 In addition to the DOD, the YSPH-Tulane report is posted on the United Nations Office for the Coordination of Humanitarian Affairs Global Disaster Alert and Coordination System (GDACS) virtual on-site operation center and is being used by a host of other agencies.
 Bogucki estimates that hundreds, if not thousands, of emergency responders have used information in the report either directly or indirectly.

 “The Yale-Tulane report is fantastic; it illustrates the complexity of information that must be collated to provide a comprehensive and useful picture of a disaster area,” said School of Public Health Dean Paul Cleary.
 “This project also is a superb example of how we should be educating future health and health care leaders; give them the necessary knowledge, data, and tools and then guide them in the development of solutions to some of the most daunting problems facing us.”

 Beyond these daily operational reports, Yale students have mobilized in a variety of other ways to help people in need in the Philippines.
 Students, faculty, administrators and local residents are conducting a series of fundraising and awareness efforts, including online giving campaigns, a T-shirt sale, a benefit concert, a dinner and a candlelight vigil.

 The reports can be viewed at: http://www.slideshare.net/YALE-ESF8--VMOC/yaletulane-special-report-typhoon-haiyan-yolanda-the-philippines-20-nov-2013

-This Article was submitted by Denise L Meyer, on Friday, November 22, 2013.
+This article was submitted by Denise L Meyer on November 22, 2013.